 - Apps that connect with bank accounts directly or use notifications to log expenses in relevant categories:

 - Mint and YNAB (in the US), ABN Amro Grip (the Netherlands) can connect directly to bank accounts.
-However, I do not like the idea of a 3rd party app accessing my bank details

 - Financial providers like Revolut and Bunq can make it even easier to budget, when used as the primary means of spending.
 Revolut automatically categorizes spends and has great budgeting tools.